• Skip to main content

 • 7 g fine sea salt

-• 7 g Extra Virgin olive oil extra for greasing and pouring on the top
+• 7 g Extra Virgin olive oil extra for greasing and plenty for pouring on the top

 Flavour with..